sebovzeoueb/seb-web/README.md

 # seb-web
 A simple web server using uWebSockets.js.
 The aim was to create a very simple program to read from a directory and serve its contents to the web.
-It is designed to be easy to build upon should more features be required in the future.
+It is intended to be easy to build upon should more features be required in the future.

 ## Quick start
 - Clone or download this repository to your server